Hequ horse: Characteristics

 The Hequ is alternately described as a saddle horse and a light draft horse.
 It is a small horse measuring 1.30 to 1.50 m, weighing 330 to 400 kg, with good conformation.
 The head is of medium length, with a straight profile.
 Fine, it features very mobile eyes.
 The ears are long, wide and well open nostrils.
 The muzzle is small, and the neck is medium to short, thick, sloping and well connected to shoulders, which are well-sloped.
 The chest is broad and deep, the back tends to be long, and the croup is slightly sloping.
 The hoof is wide, but not as strong as it should.
 The most common dresses are black, bay and gray dress being united principle.

 Mares mature at two years old and are able to reproduce at three.
 They can give birth to 12 or 13 foals in their lives.
 The fertility rate is 70%, but can go up to 80 or even 90% with appropriate care.

 Types

 Three varieties are distinguished in the breed: the Jiaoke (or Jiaode), the Suoke and Kesheng.
 The Jiaoke is from Southern Gansu, it is the heaviest variety.
 The head is broader and it sometimes has hoof soundness problems.
 The predominant color is gray.
 The Suoke comes from western Sichuan.
 The head is broad and coupling is short.
-They carry their tails high, similar to art from the Tang Dynasty.
-The Kesheng comesfrom the Kesheng Autonomous Region.
+They carry their tails high, similar to art from the Tang dynasty.
+The Kesheng comes from the Kesheng Autonomous Region.
 It is further influenced by the Mongolian horse.